Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/05_files/files.rst

 File to string
 ##############

 A common need is to read entire file into one string object for later processing.
 There are tons of ways to do this in C++ and there has been somewhat a hot debate what is most idiomatic or most performant.
-In addition to this, specific applications should not actually read entire file into one object (imagine multi-gigabyte database) but read specific chunks and process them as more data in put into the buffer of limited size - such approach reduces memory usage and allows for concurrent disk operations and data processing.
+In addition to this, specific applications should not actually read entire file into one object (imagine multi-gigabyte database) but read specific chunks and process them as more data is put into the buffer of limited size - such approach reduces memory usage and allows for concurrent disk operations and data processing.

 Still, for majority of applications the benefits of concurrent reading/writing/processing (and any other performance improvements) are not worth the trouble caused by complication - majority of programs read small files (megabytes at best) or files which need to be read entirely anyway (images, sounds, models and other files for games and simulatory applications).